mozilla-services/mozillapulse/README.md

+# MozillaPulse

-mozillapulse is a Python package for interacting with [Mozilla Pulse][].
+MozillaPulse is a Python package for interacting with [Mozilla Pulse][].
 It contains classes for consumers, publishers, and messages.

 In order to use a Mozilla Pulse consumer, you must register with